Mattie112/FactoriGOChatBot/README.md

-LOG_LEVEL=info (optional) # This is the log level, when submitting a bug please set this to debug DISCORD_TOKEN=xx # The Discord Authentication token for your bot DISCORD_CHANNEL_ID=xx # The Discord channel ID RCON_IP=xx # The IP of your Factorio server RCON_PORT=xx # The rcon port
+LOG_LEVEL=info (optional) # This is the log level, when submitting a bug please set this to debug DISCORD_TOKEN=xx # The Discord Authentication token for your bot DISCORD_CHANNEL_ID=xx # The Discord channel ID DISCORD_SEND_JOIN_LEAVE=true # Set to false if you don't want join/leave events to be send to Discord RCON_IP=xx # The IP of your Factorio server RCON_PORT=xx # The rcon port
 RCON_PASSWORD=xx # The rcon password
 FACTORIO_LOG=C:\Users\xx\AppData\Roaming\Factorio\console.log (Unix path also supported) # Path to the chat log (--console-log)
 MOD_LOG=C:\Users\xx\AppData\Roaming\Factorio\script-output\factorigo-chat-bot\factorigo-chat-bot.log (Optional) # If you use the companion mod supply the path to that log file here
-POLL_LOG=1 # If this is set, logs will be polled instead of using inotify.
+POLL_LOG=false # If this is set, logs will be polled instead of using inotify.
 This may be required with docker depending on your storage setup
+ALL_ROCKET_LAUNCHES=false # Only send 'special' amount of launches, set to true to send all launches to Discord
 ```
 When using docker: don't forget to also mount/bind the log-files to your container.